tarantool/doc/doc/reference/tooling/tt_cli/multiple_instances.rst

 storing data and ``router`` for connections. ``master`` and ``replica`` share the same code, and ``router`` has its own code.

 The application configuration is stored in the ``demo`` directory.
-This name is used as the application's identifier.
 The directory contains the following files:

 *   ``instances.yml`` -- the instances configuration: